 Improve your conversion rate to reach new heights!

 Only by continuously optimising your product in app stores can you achieve your desired goals in the long run.
-So whenever you notice any disturbing drop in your app store conversion rate, do a little investigation to find elements that need to be optimised.
+So whenever you notice any disturbing drop in your mobile conversion rate, do a little investigation to find elements that need to be optimised.
 After all, there is always room for improvement when it comes to app performance!